 We have not yet achieved profitable operations.
-Accordingly, management believes the tax benefits as of July 31, 2005 do not satisfy the realization criteria set forth in SFAS No. 109 and have recorded a valuation allowance for the total deferred tax asset.
+Accordingly, management believes the tax benefits as of December 31, 2005 do not satisfy the realization criteria and have recorded a valuation allowance for the total deferred tax asset.

 The exercise of nonqualified stock options gives rise to compensation which is included in the taxable income of the applicable employees and deducted by us for federal and state income tax purposes.
-As a result of the exercise of nonqualified stock options, we have related net operating loss carry forwards of approximately \$27,400 which can be used to offset future taxable income, if any.
-If and when realized, the related tax benefits of these net operating loss carry forwards will be credited directly to paid-in capital.
+As a result of the exercise of nonqualified stock options, we have related net operating loss carry forwards of approximately \$29,895 which can be used to offset future taxable income, if any.
+If and when realized, the related tax benefits of these net operating losses carry forwards will be credited directly to paid-in capital.

-The reconciliation of the statutory Federal income tax rate to our effective income tax rate is as follows:
+The reconciliation of the statutory federal income tax rate to our effective income tax rate is as follows:

+Five Month Period Ended Ye

-2005 2004 2003
+December 31, 2005 2005 2004 2003

-Federal statutory rate -34% -34% -34%
+Federal statutory rate -34% -34% -34% -34%

-State tax benefit, net of Federal tax effect -5% -5% -5%
+State tax benefit, net of federal tax effect -5% -5% -5% -5%

-Research & development credits -5% -3% -2%
+Research & development credits 4% -5% -3% -2%

-Increase in deferred tax valuation allowance 43% 41% 40%
+Increase in deferred tax valuation allowance 34% 43% 41% 40%

-Effective rate -1% -1% -1%
+Effective rate -1% -1% -1% -1%

-12. Stock Options and Restricted Stock
+11. Stock Options and Restricted Stock